Libensemble/libensemble/docs/data_structures/libE_specs.rst

             The allowable fields are given below in 'Overriding Auto-detection' Note that if the option ``disable_resource_manager`` is set then this option is ignord.

-..
-Cant put link in the codeblock as it is
-..         'resource_info' [dict]:
-..
-Provide resource information which overrides information detected by 'auto_resources'.
-..
-The allowable fields are given in :ref:`Overriding Auto-detection`

-..
-See :ref:`Overriding Auto-detection`
-.. and see :ref:`resource_info<resource_info>`

 .. _resource_info: